 Helpful Info: How to search for online and hybrid classes (pdf)

 What technology is used at GCC?

-GCC’s Distance Education uses Moodle as a Learning Management System (LMS).
-Moodle and other technologies are used in learning exercises every week to ensure effective and regular authentic contact between instructor and student.
+GCC’s Distance Education uses Canvas as a Learning Management System (LMS).
+Canvas and other technologies are used in learning exercises every week to ensure effective and regular authentic contact between instructor and student.